 - Support Drug Safety and Pharmacovigilance initiatives including implementation of safety database, user requirement and enhancements, and validation testing.

 - Other duties as assigned.

-- Minimum 7 years for experience in pharmaceutical safety
+- 2+ years of experience in pharmaceutical safety-related role